Rsantct/pe.audio.sys.OLD/README.md

 - Install scripts to update your machine from github

 - A lightweitght single page control web.
-With metadata information and players control, including Spotify Desktop or an Spotify Connect embeded client integration.
+With metadata information and players control, including Spotify Desktop or Spotify Connect embeded client integration.

 - A stream url can be entered into the web control page to start playing it.